azizilab/echidna/README.md

 # Install

-Echidna is [available on PyPI](https://pypi.org/project/echidna-sc/1.0.0/) under the name `echidna-sc`.
+Echidna is [available on PyPI](https://pypi.org/project/sc-echidna/1.0.0/) under the name `sc-echidna`.

 ## Step 1 (optional but recommended)
 Create a conda environment with a recent Python version: `conda create -n "echidna-env" python=3.10`.